-To define responsibility for Radiology Technology students while performing clinical assignments at Holy Family Hospital, Sacred Heart Medical Center, various Rockwood Clinics sites, various Inland Imaging sites, Deaconess Medical Center, Shriners and Valley Medical Center.
+To define responsibility for Radiology Technology students while performing clinical assignments at Holy Family Hospital, Sacred Heart Medical Center, various Rockwood MultiCare Clinics sites, various Inland Imaging sites, Deaconess Medical Center, Shriners and Valley Medical Center.
 The Radiology Technology student may be required to spend 40 hours per week in didactic and clinical instruction.
-However, the student is NOT to spend in excess of 40 hours per week performing didactics and clinical.
+However, the student is NOT to spend in excess of 40 hours per week performing didactics and clinical unless it is mandated and/or approved by JCRERT.